Esmorzar de Forquilla – The Plentiful Catalan Breakfast

 Coming to the working class district of the Zona Franca from the city center is uite an excursion: there’s no direct subway connection.
 However, that doesn’t stop well off clients pilgriming here.
 In this small but very busy venue you’ll find an interesting representation of the “real Barcelona”.

-This family owned business serves delicious food based in Spanish, Basque and Catalan recipes.
+This family owned business serves delicious Spanish, Basque and Catalan dishes.
 The second generation has added subtle creative twists.
 The result is food that pleases the most gourmet palates but your grandma wouldn’t call a “non-sense experiment”.
 Definitely worth the trip.

 Want a real fork breakfast outside of Barcelona?